 Not all bottles are created equal.
 Some are just better than others.
 Even worse, babies have this thing called opinions that can really screw things up.
 The key is to figure out exactly which is the best baby bottle for YOUR BABY.

 Today we’re going to ice skate our way through the violent sport of Choosing a Baby Bottle.
 Start painting your face and writing giant letters on your tummy, it’s about to get pretty darn intense.

 In the Olympics of Baby Bottles, there are four competitions:

 Those of you who have been readers for a while know that I don’t like getting all bossypants with other people’s babies.
 So, true to form, I’ve listed all three of our winners (gold, silver, and bronze) for you to explore on your own.

 The Lasinoh mOmma baby bottle unique’s teardrop shape is definitely the first thing you notice.
 The 2nd thing you notice?
-That over 200 parents gave it a 5-star “I love this bottle so much” rating.
+That nearly 1500 parents gave it a 5-star “I love this bottle so much” rating.

 The biggest rave-point was the consistency of the nipple.
 Most reviewers said it had the closest give-and-take to a real breast, which helped the process of transitioning back and forth from breast-to-bottle seamless and easy.

 Silver Medal for Breastfeeders